Jalanjii/Algorithms/README.md

 The problems are grouped under several themes.
 You can get access to the details of the problems by checking the problem sets file in this repository, or by signing up on https://code.hits.university/ and have access to the course through this link https://code.hits.university/classes/invitation/87881b5f-0e33-4bc6-be56-a25a890e076e .

-The problems are grouped under five themes:
+The problems are grouped under six themes:

 1) **Basics of programming**: